joncampbell123/dosbox-x/INSTALL.md

 The Visual Studio builds are the default Windows builds to use, but they only run on Windows Vista and later (Windows 7, 8, and 10).
 You will need to use the MinGW builds if you are running Windows XP.
 You may also want to use one of the MinGW builds if you encounter specific problem(s) with the Visual Studio builds.

-You may want to use the all-in-one Windows installer packages to ease the installation.
+You may want to use the all-in-one Windows installer packages instead in order to ease the installation.
 The Windows installers are especially recommended for new users.
-With the installer the installation process will be automated while allowing you to change the install path and the default build to run if you prefer, and you will be able to start DOSBox-X as soon as the installation ends.
+With the installer the installation process will be automated while allowing you to change the install path and the default build to run if you prefer (and the option to install all builds to subdirectories), so that you will be able to start DOSBox-X as soon as the installation ends.
 A quick start guide is also included in the package.
 Windows installer for the latest official DOSBox-X version is available from: [DOSBox-X-Setup-Windows-latest.exe](https://github.com/Wengier/dosbox-x-wiki/raw/master/DOSBox-X-Setup-Windows-latest.exe)

-If you want to use the zip packages instead, please select one of the zip packages to download for your platform and unzip, then you will find various folders, which are some supported targets (Win32, x64, ARM and ARM64 for Visual Studio builds).
+If you prefer to use the zip packages mentioned above, please select one of the zip packages to download for your platform and unzip, then you will find various folders, which are some supported targets (Win32, x64, ARM and ARM64 for Visual Studio builds).
 Go to a target folder and run dosbox-x.exe inside it, then DOSBox-X will be launched and ready to be used.
-You may not see all such packages for some DOSBox-X versions.
+Note however you may not see all such packages for some DOSBox-X versions.

 Linux Packages
 --------------

-RPM packages are released for the Linux operating system (64-bit, with X11), specifically for Centos 7 (el7) and Centos 8 (el8) platforms.
+RPM packages are released for the Linux operating system (64-bit, with X11), specifically for Centos 7 ("el7") and Centos 8 ("el8") platforms.
 In the case of DOSBox-X version 0.83.2, they correspond to the following:

 * dosbox-x-0.83.2-0.el7.x86_64.rpm
 * dosbox-x-0.83.2-0.el8.x86_64.rpm